dledw001/logs/README.md

 ## get it running

 ### requirements:
+    - postgresql (see example.env)
-    - see requirements file, plus sqlite3
+    - see requirements file (install via pip, see below)

 ### then
     - create and launch python virtual environment